antonbabkin/pubdata/readme.md

 Try to call the following functions from pub data.
 They should produce no errors, print respective outputs, and download some data to the folder you specified earlier.

+### Setting the `PUBDATA_CACHE_DIR` Environment Variable

+To specify where the pubdata cache is stored, you need to set the `PUBDATA_CACHE_DIR` environment variable.
+There are two ways to do this:

+**1. Set the environment variable directly in your R scripts:**\

+Add this line near the start of your script, replacing the path with your actual cache directory:
+`Sys.setenv(PUBDATA_CACHE_DIR = "/full/path/to/pubdata_cache")`

+**2. Create a `.Renviron` file in your project root directory:**\

+Add the following line to a file named `.Renviron` in the root folder of your project:

+`PUBDATA_CACHE_DIR="/full/path/to/pubdata_cache"`

+This file will be automatically read by R at startup to set environment variables.

+## Exploring available collections of the pubdata package
 Print list of all available collections

 `pubdata::ls()`